 Just a side note that flexibility is a personal affair.
 Flexibility looks completely different from one spine to another.
 It’s about maintaining the flexibility and fluidity in your spine.
 Not to get the spine of your neighbour.

 I have included a choice of two yoga poses for each movement of the spine.
-Pick 5 to do everyday, to at least maintain but also in time increase the fluidity, flexibility, strength and health of your spine.
+Pick 5 to do every day, to at least maintain but gradually increase the fluidity, flexibility, strength and health of your spine.

 Practice the 5 movements of the spine that will keep your spine young, healthy, strong and flexible.
 Doing these movements regularly prevents back pain and improves the quality of your experience of your physical body.